An Impromptu Visit to American Heroes at Alabama National Cemetery

 Yesterday I ran to Tractor Supply Company in Montevallo for dog food.
 On the way there I passed the Alabama National Cemetery.
 I simply love to walk through old cemeteries, especially those with antique headstones and monuments.
 I still get chills thinking about my visits to Arlington National Cemetery as well.
 Being the daughter of a veteran, I have developed a great reverance for our patriots, our American heroes.
 Honor and respect were a large part of my childhood.
 We are a family that always celebrated Memorial Day, the Fourth of July, and Labor Day.

-So having just returned home from my Dad’s beautiful cemetary service where the Army sent a honor guard to perform the graveside ceremony, my reverence for our military was particularly high.
+So having just returned home from my Dad’s beautiful cemetery service where the Army sent a honor guard to perform the graveside ceremony, my reverence for our military was particularly high.
 Why not?
 I pulled into the cemetery, parked and walked through the rows of pristine white stones.
 Some had flags.
 Some had flowers.
 I felt the solidarity and unity of these resting souls who were devoted soldiers of our beloved nation.
 I was surrounded by American heroes!

 A View to Remember